 Our project today will be for a 75’ long by 3’ (36”) retaining wall.

-On any project without permits and engineering the building practices will vary.
+On any project without permits and professional engineering the building practices will vary.
 The best practices are a higher initial investment, but like all high-quality builds last substantially longer.

 Wood is a natural resource commodity and being such does not have a company behind it offering building advice, warranty work, or ANY resources.

-What’s even worse is that most pressure treated lumber is not rated for ground contact.
+Most pressure treated lumber is not rated for ground contact.
 Meaning it’s supposed to be off the ground, and never touching soil.
-It really isn't suitable for a retaining wall.
+It really isn’t suitable for a retaining wall.